WWE: Partnerships

 In 2017, WWE partnered with Scotland's Insane Championship Wrestling (ICW) with some ICW talent appearing in the WWE United Kingdom Championship Tournament and at WWE's WrestleMania Axxess events.
 In 2017, WWE explored a deal to bring ICW programming onto the WWE Network – ICW programming began airing on the WWE Network in 2020.
+This partnership ended in January 2023 as both companies pursued different digital media strategies.

 In 2018, WWE partnered with Germany's Westside Xtreme Wrestling (wXw).
 In October 2018, WWE hosted German tryouts at the wXw Wrestling Academy.
 In 2020, wXw programming began airing on the WWE Network.
+Their partnership ended in May 2024 when their deal expired.

+In February 2023, WWE (specifically their NXT brand) launched a partnership with the Texas-based independent promotion Reality of Wrestling (ROW), which is owned by WWE Hall of Famer and NXT commentator Booker T.

+In December 2023, WWE launched a partnership with All Japan Pro Wrestling (AJPW).
+In early 2024, WWE expanded their partnership with AJPW, with NXT wrestler Charlie Dempsey going to Japan to challenge for AJPW's Triple Crown Heavyweight Championship which marked the first match under the new collaboration.
+The partnership ended in late 2024 due to an exclusive deal between CyberAgent and WWE, which affected AJPW's ability to work with WWE.

+Throughout 2024, WWE launched partnerships with Dream Star Fighting Marigold (Marigold), Pro Wrestling Noah (NOAH), and Game Changer Wrestling (GCW).

+In October 2024, WWE launched the WWE ID system to develop and support the training of independent wrestlers, with the first WWE ID partner wrestling schools and promotions being Black and Brave Academy, Nightmare Factory, Elite Pro Wrestling Training Center, and KnokX Pro Academy, among others.

+In January 2025, WWE announced a multi-year partnership with Total Nonstop Action Wrestling (TNA) that allows TNA wrestlers and NXT wrestlers to appear on NXT events, TNA Impact!, and select WWE and TNA Premium Live Events.

 Throughout the company's history, WWE has had past arrangements with independent companies from the contiguous United States (such as Ohio Valley Wrestling) and Puerto Rico (such as the International Wrestling Association) with the companies serving as developmental territories.

-In 2023, WWE (specifically their NXT brand) announced a partnership with the Texas based independent promotion Reality of Wrestling (ROW), which is owned by WWE Hall of Famer and NXT commentator Booker T.